Jaw Tension

 Understanding TMJ

-TMJ refers to the temporomandibular joint—the joint that connects your jaw to your skull and helps with talking, chewing, yawning, and everyday jaw movement.
+TMJ refers to the temporomandibular joint: the joint that connects your jaw to your skull and helps with talking, chewing, yawning, and everyday jaw movement.

 When this area becomes irritated or strained, people may experience a variety of symptoms.

-• clenching or grinding
+• Clenching or grinding your teeth

-• neck or upper shoulder tightness
+• Neck or upper shoulder tension

 Common Symptom of TMJ